galaxyproject/galaxy-hub/src/tutorials/collections/index.md

 <div class="alert alert-warning" role="alert"><i class="fa fa-exclamation-circle" aria-hidden="true"></i> Note:
 <hr>
 	<ul>
-	    <li>you already have basic understanding of how Galaxy works (if you don't, please see [Galaxy 101](/tutorials/g101) tutorial)</li>
+	    <li>you already have a basic understanding of how Galaxy works (if you don't, please see [Galaxy 101](/tutorials/g101) tutorial)</li>
 		<li>you have an account in Galaxy ([see this](/tutorials/g101/#setting-up-galaxy-account) if you don't)</li>
 		<li>you have your browser configured as described [here](/tutorials/g101/#getting-your-display-sorted-out)</li>
 	</ul>
 </div>

-Galaxy has a graphical interface where you click on things.
+Galaxy has a graphical interface where you perform data analysis and organize your data simply by clicking on things.
 If you have just a few items in your history, clicking is easy.
-But in most real-world analyses you never have just a few datasets.
-Instead you have many (sometimes thousands).
+In most real-world analyses you never have just a few datasets, instead you have many (sometimes thousands) and Collections help manage your data to minimize the amount of clicking you have to do.

 |      |
 |------|
 |![](/src/tutorials/collections/smallVsLarge.png)|
-|<small>**A history with few datasets** is *easy* to navigate. **A history with many datasets** is *hard* to navigate.</small>
+|<small>**Figure 1.
+A history with few datasets** is *easy* to navigate. **A history with many datasets** is *hard* to navigate.</small>

-Not only clicking on thousands datasets may lead to a severe form of [carpal tunnel syndrome](https://en.wikipedia.org/wiki/Carpal_tunnel_syndrome), it may simply be impossible. **Dataset collections** described here help to resolve this situation and make very large analyses Galaxy-friendly.
+Not only may clicking on thousands datasets lead to a severe form of [carpal tunnel syndrome](https://en.wikipedia.org/wiki/Carpal_tunnel_syndrome), it may simply be impossible. **Dataset collections** described here help to resolve this situation and make very large analyses Galaxy-friendly.

 # Collections combine datasets to minimize clutter